Artificial Intelligence in Banking 2025: Examples & Challenges

 Banks can benefit from digitalization thanks to artificial intelligence (AI), which also enables them to compete with FinTech companies.
 For instance, 32% of banks are currently utilizing AI technologies, such as predictive analytics, speech recognition, and other ones, to get a competitive edge in the market, according to a joint study by the National Business Research Institute and Narrative Science in 2020.

-Artificial Intelligence is working to personalize human experiences with machines.
+Artificial Intelligence in banking is working to personalize human experiences with machines.
 Robots replacing the front-office staff in the banking sector are aimed to provide a 24*7 uninterrupted, diligent, and undeterred expertise to the customer in front.

 Banking today is witnessing a collaboration between humans and machines.
 This collaboration again is opening doors to customized opportunities for better service encounters and delivery.